browserengineering/book/book/scheduling-and-threading.md

 interactions like loading new pages, scrolling, clicking, and typing---are only available to the user after the browser renders the page.
-In this sensem, the most important task in a browser is running the [rendering pipeline][graphics-pipline]: styling the HTML elements, constructing the layout tree, computing sizes and positions, painting layout objects to a display list, rastering the result into surfaces, and drawing those surfaces to the screen.
+In this sensem, the most important task in a browser is running the [rendering pipeline][graphics-pipeline]: styling the HTML elements, constructing the layout tree, computing sizes and positions, painting layout objects to a display list, rastering the result into surfaces, and drawing those surfaces to the screen.